jesjos/active_record_upsert/README.md

 ### Gotcha with database defaults

-When having a default in the database (e.g. for a table called hardwares)
+When a table is defined with a database default for a field, this gotcha can occur when trying to explicitly upsert a record _to_ the default value (from a non-default value).

+**Example**: a table called `hardwares` has a `prio` column with a default value.

     ┌─────────┬─────────┬───────┬
     │ Column  │ Type    │Default│